Link Budget Analysis for Reconfigurable Smart Surfaces in Aerial Platforms: Introduction

 \section{Introduction}

-As the fifth generation (5G) of wireless systems are being actively deployed, researchers in the wireless community started investigating new technologies and innovative solutions to tackle the challenges and fulfill the demands of the next generation network (6G).
-One of the main challenges consists in energy-efficiently supporting ubiquitous connectivity with high data rates.
+As the fifth generation (5G) of wireless systems are being actively deployed, researchers in the wireless community have started investigating new technologies and innovative solutions to tackle the challenges and fulfill the demands of of next-generation (6G) networks.
+One of the main challenges involves supporting ubiquitous connectivity with high data rates in an energy efficient way.
 With the inherent limitations of terrestrial environments, non-terrestrial networks are envisioned as an enabling technology for ubiquitous connectivity in future wireless communications.
-Indeed, non-terrestrial networks address several issues, including coverage holes and blind spots, sudden increase in throughput demands, and terrestrial networks failures \cite{rinaldi2020non}.
-Aerial platforms, such as unmanned aerial vehicles (UAVs), high altitude platform station (HAPS), and low earth orbit (LEO) satellites, are able to address these challenges due to their wider coverage footprints, strong line-of-sight (LoS) links, and flexible deployment compared to terrestrial networks \cite{kurt2020vision,kodheli2020satellite,zeng2019accessing}.
-Moreover, the standardization efforts of the Third Generation Partnership Project (3GPP) aiming to utilize aerial platforms for 5G and beyond established a significant progress, as demonstrated by the standardization documents TR 38.811 \cite{3gpp2017Technical}, TR 22.829 \cite{3gpp2017Technical_2}, and TS 22.125 \cite{3gpp2017Technical_3}.
+Non-terrestrial networks including such platforms as Unmanned Aerial Vehicles (UAVs), High Altitude Platform Stations (HAPS) nodes, and Low Earth Orbit (LEO) satellites are capable of addressing such challenges as coverage holes, blind spots, sudden increases in throughput demand, and terrestrial network failures.
+They can address these challenges due to their wider coverage footprints, strong line-of-sight (LoS) links, and flexibility of deployment compared to terrestrial networks \cite{alfattani2020aerial,kurt2020vision,rinaldi2020non,kodheli2020satellite,zeng2019accessing}.
+Moreover, the standardization efforts of the Third Generation Partnership Project (3GPP) aiming to utilize aerial platforms for 5G and beyond have made significant progress, as demonstrated by the standardization documents TR 38.811 \cite{3gpp2017Technical}, TR 22.829 \cite{3gpp2017Technical_2}, and TS 22.125 \cite{3gpp2017Technical_3}.
 Furthermore, several commercial projects are either in their initial phases of deployment or under development, which aim to design different types of aerial platforms capable of supporting wireless communications.
-Such projects include Starlink LEO constellation by SpaceX \cite{starlink}, the Stratobus HAPS by Thales \cite{thales}, and the Nokia Drone Networks \cite{Nokia}.
-Nevertheless, aerial platforms are not yet at their cutting edge technology, and their current size, weight, and power (SWAP) limitations need to be further improved.
+Such projects include the Starlink LEO constellation by SpaceX \cite{starlink}, the Stratobus HAPS by Thales \cite{thales}, and the Nokia Drone Networks \cite{Nokia}.
+Nevertheless, aerial platforms are not yet a cutting-edge technology, and their current size, weight, and power (SWAP) limitations need to be further improved.